nucerl/nucerl/README.md

 - 👋 Hi, I’m Erol.
-- 👀 I’m a nuclear engineer and interested in EdTech.
+- 👀 I'm a nuclear engineer who is interested in EdTech.
 - 📫 You can find me at https://beacons.page/erolbicer